LironeFitoussi/Constructor/Class/Exercises/Level 6 - Inheritance /Exercises.md

 *Create a class Book with a property title.
 Extend the class to create a EBook class with an additional property format.*

 **Exercise 16**

-*Extend the Book class to create a PaperbackBook class with an additional*
+*Extend the Book class to create a PaperbackBook class with an additional property weight.*

+**Exercise 17**

+*Create a class Electronics with a property brand.
+Extend the class to create a Television class with additional properties screenSize and resolution.*

+**Exercise 18**

+*Extend the Electronics class to create a Laptop class with an additional property ramSize.*

+**Exercise 19**

+*Create a class Building with a property name.
+Extend the class to create an OfficeBuilding class with an additional property numberOfFloors.*

+**Exercise 20**

+*Extend the Building class to create a ResidentialBuilding class with additional properties apartmentCount and hasParking.*

 ---